 An Interview With WERS’s Very Own Hal Slifer

 Staff Writer Fenton Wright sat down with the host of Chagigah Radio, Hal Slifer (a.k.a.
-Jersey Hal), to understand a bit more about his life and multifaceted work at the station.
+Jersey Hal), to get to know a bit more about his life and multifaceted work at the station.

 What was the initial spark that got you into music?

-I grew up in New Jersey, a couple of miles from New York City, and as a kid I loved listening to the radio and in New York City they had amazing radio hosts.
+I grew up in New Jersey, a couple of miles from New York City.
+As a kid I loved listening to the radio and in New York City they had amazing radio hosts.
 I enjoyed listening to the DJs more than the music.
-I listened to WWRL which was a rhythm and blues station, WABC which was top 40, and from there I got into my music.
-Also I had two older sisters who really knew their music.
-They would drag me to concerts and we had a pretty musical house.
-Little bit of music from all over the place, from show music to a lot of rock and roll.
+I listened to WWRL which was a rhythm and blues station, WABC which was top 40, and from there I realized my love of music and being on the radio.
+My two older sisters really knew their music and they would drag me to many music concerts.
+We always had music playing in our house from show tunes, klezmer, to rock & roll.

 Would you say that radio was something that you always wanted to do?